Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Introduction

 The last decade has witnessed a tremendous growth in the quantity and quality of geometric data available in the public domain.
 One of the driving forces of this growth has been the development in 3D sensing and printing technology, bringing affordable sensors such as Microsoft Kinect or Intel RealSense and 3D printers such as MakerBot to the mass market.
 The availability of large geometric datasets brings forth the need to explore, organize, and search in 3D shape collections, ideally in the same easy and efficient way as modern search engines allow to process text documents.

-Numerous works on {\em content-based shape retrieval} \cite{funkhouser2003search,tangelder2008survey,bronstein2011shape} try to extend popular search paradigms to a setting where the3D query shape is matched to shapes in the database using geometric similarities.
+Numerous works on {\em content-based shape retrieval} \cite{funkhouser2003search,tangelder2008survey,bronstein2011shape} try to extend popular search paradigms to a setting where the 3D query shape is matched to shapes in the database using some criterion of geometric similarities.
 Typically, a 3D shape is represented as a descriptor vector aggregating some local geometric features, and retrieval is done efficiently by comparing such vectors \cite{bronstein2011shape}.
 However, the need for the query to be a 3D shape significantly limits the practical usefulness of such search engines: non-expert human users are typically not very skilled with 3D modeling, and thus providing a good query example can be challenging.
 As an alternative to 3D-to-3D shape retrieval, several recent works proposed 2D-to-3D or {\em sketch-based} shape retrieval, where the query is a 2D image representing the projection or the silhouette of a 3D shape as seen from some viewpoint \cite{eitz2012sbsr,furuya14,Li20151,su15mvcnn,hueting2015crosslink}.
 This setting is much more natural to human users who in most cases are capable of sketching a 2D drawing of the query shape; however, the underlying problem of `multi-modal' similarity between a 3D object and its 2D representation is a very challenging one, especially if one desires to deal with non-rigid shapes such as human body poses.
 In fact, so far all methods for 2D-to-3D matching have limited the attention to rigid shapes such as chairs, cars, etc.